 These breaks help to mentally divide a challenging race or workout by focusing on only one segment at a time, says running and triathlon coach Heidi Lueb of Valor Triathlon Project.
 They also give muscles recovery time during the run, reducing the risk of injury and giving athletes a chance to finish stronger.
 A 2014 study in the Journal of Science and Medicine in Sport indicates that run/walk intervals don’t slow a person down; in a comparison of marathon finishers, those who took one-minute walk breaks every 1.5 miles finished with similar times as those who ran the entire way.
-What’s more, the walk-breakers experienced less muscle pain and fatigue after the race than their running-only counterparts.
+What’s more, those who took walk breaks experienced less muscle pain and fatigue after the race than their running-only counterparts.

 Track Speed Work

 Speed work and walk intervals sound diametrically opposed, but they actually dovetail nicely with this track workout, which allows for hard running and short recovery.

 - Warm up with a brisk walk or easy run for 800 meters (two laps).